Posted on October 23, 2014

 AP: Celebrating Black leadership is something that happens on a citywide or national stage, but it’s not always built into the ways we interact with the people nurturing our local communities.
 And when it is, there are a small number of people being lauded, year after year.
 It is important that we get away from deifying a few voices and raise up the many leaders who move local work forward.

-We also need to nurture communities of Black organizers, by rebuilding the systems for mentorship, advancement, and self-care that will propel individuals but also our community as whole.
+We also need to nurture communities of Black organizers, by rebuilding the systems for mentorship, advancement, and self-care that will propel individuals but also our community as a whole.